alansory/ayola-app/README.md

 # Ayola App

 ## Description
 This project is an application developed using React Native and Expo.
-It serves as a mobile application platform for [describe briefly what the app does].
+It serves as a mobile application platform.

 ## Installation
 To run this project, make sure you have Node.js installed.
 Then, you can clone the repository and install the dependencies: